Passing a GitLab CI Job For a Failing Script

 ,

-which accepts an array of exit codes and only those codes will allow failure.
+which accepts an array of exit codes and only those codes allow failure.
+For

 some_job: